ircv3/ircv3-specifications/core/metadata-3.2.md

 ### METADATA SET

-This subcommand MUST set a required key to an optional value.
+This subcommand is used to set a required key to an optional value.
 If no value is given, the key is removed; otherwise, the value is assigned to the key.
-The response MUST be one `RPL_KEYVALUE` event, representing what was actually stored by the server, and one `RPL_METADATAEND` event.
-The format of `METADATA SET` MUST be as follows:
+The format of
+ `METADATA SET` MUST be as follows:

     METADATA <Target> SET <Key> [:Value]

+Servers MUST respond to requests to set or remove a key whose name is invalid with only an `ERR_KEYINVALID` event and fail the request.

-Servers MUST respond to requests to remove a key that is not set with an `ERR_KEYNOTSET` event.
+Servers MUST respond to requests to remove a key that has a valid name but is not set with only an `ERR_KEYNOTSET` event and fail the request.

 Servers MAY respond to certain keys, considered not settable by the requesting user, with `ERR_KEYNOPERMISSION`.

-It is an error for users to set keys on targets for which they lack authorization from the server, and the server MUST respond with `ERR_KEYNOPERMISSION`.
+It is an error for users to set keys on targets for which they lack authorization from the server, and the server MUST respond with `ERR_KEYNOPERMISSION` and fail the request.

+If the request is successful the server MUST carry out the requested change and the response MUST be one `RPL_KEYVALUE` event, representing what was actually stored by the server, and one `RPL_METADATAEND` event.

 *Errors*: `ERR_METADATALIMIT`, `ERR_KEYINVALID`, `ERR_KEYNOTSET`, `ERR_KEYNOPERMISSION`